Trading breakouts with better edge

-It is not just about chart, all the variables matter.
+It is not just about charts, all the variables matter.

-Another thing that is well worth to track is the short float on the asset.
-Many assets do not have easy to access short term data on how many short sellers are participating on asset (Forex has COT but only monthly updated, and crypto data is just not free to use), but stocks have relatively decent reports on short data, especially site like www.shortsqueeze.com is worth keeping track on.
-If asset is heavily shorted then chances are that breakout might have better followtrough as the short sellers cover their shares once the breakout happens.
+Another thing that is well worth tracking is the short float on the asset.
+Many assets do not have easy to access short-term data on how many short sellers are participating on asset (Forex has COT but only monthly updated, and crypto data is just not free to use).
+Still, stocks have relatively decent reports on short data, especially site like www.shortsqueeze.com is worth keeping track on.
+If the asset is heavily shorted, then the chances are that breakout might have better followthrough as the short-sellers cover their shares once the breakout happens.

-Example guide that i use on strength of short interest relative to the float:
+Example guide that i use on the strength of short interest relative to the float:

--above 20% short float is minimum number to consider it worthy as variable
+-above 20% short float is the minimum number to consider it worthy as variable

 -30% is decent short interest

--50% or higher short float is strongly shorted asset where breakouts have a lot more fuel to followtrough, potentially big covering to come after successful breakout.
+-50% or higher short float is a strongly shorted asset where breakouts have a lot more fuel to follow through, potentially big covering to come after the successful breakout.

 Example of heavily shorted ticker with over 50% short float interest, half of the float is shorted, CLVS: